soltia48/myna-card/README.md

 ## Requirements

+These apply when the default `pcsc` feature is enabled:

 - A PC/SC stack.
 On Linux that is `pcscd` plus the `libpcsclite` development headers; on macOS and Windows it is part of the OS.
 - A contactless or contact reader.
 The card is a Type B contactless card and also works over a contact interface.

+Neither is required for parsing saved data, using `transport::mock`, or supplying another `transport::Transmit` implementation with `pcsc` disabled.

 ## Not implemented yet